A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Laser Photometric Ratio Star (LPRS) Using Two Lasers Detuned From N a I Atomic Resonances

-\textbf{(2.2.3) \underline{\textit{Signal excitation to} 3$\,$D$\mathbf{_{3/2}}$, \textit{rather than to} 3$\,$D$\mathbf{_{5/2}}$:}}~A small fraction of the sodium atom excitations from the pairs of laser pulses will be to the $3\,$D$_{3/2}$ state, rather than to the $3\,$D$_{5/2}$ state.
-This is due to the fact that the the $3\,$D$_{3/2}$ excitation of Na~I resides only 1.5~GHz above the intended $3\,$D$_{5/2}$ excitation and, thus, there will be overlap between these two Na~I excitation frequency distributions due to the aforementioned Doppler broadening.
-Fortunately, the presence of these $3\,$D$_{3/2}$ excitations in addition to the intended $3\,$D$_{5/2}$ excitations will not affect the 1:1 ratio of yellow~(589/590~nm) photons to near-infrared~(819/820~nm) photons from the resulting LPRS, since both the $3\,$D$_{3/2}$ and $3\,$D$_{5/2}$ excitations will produce mandated cascades of photons of those two wavelength ranges [the former as shown in Fig.~1$c$ in the first article in this pair of articles~\cite{Alb20a}, and the latter as shown in Fig.~\ref{fig:LPRSPrimeDiagram} above in this article].
-These $3\,$D$_{3/2}$ excitations will be a small subset of the sodium atoms within the column described by Eq.~(\ref{Eq:STIRAPGlobalAdiabaticCond}), rather than being within an additional region in excess to it, and thus it is only necessary to consider the total number of sodium atoms in the region described by Eq.~(\ref{Eq:STIRAPGlobalAdiabaticCond}), rather than any additional conditions for $3\,$D$_{3/2}$ excitations.
+A small fraction of the sodium atom excitations from the pairs of laser pulses will be to the $3\,$D$_{3/2}$ state, rather than to the $3\,$D$_{5/2}$ state.
+This is due to the fact that the the $3\,$D$_{3/2}$ excitation of \ion{Na}{i} resides only 1.5~GHz above the intended $3\,$D$_{5/2}$ excitation and, thus, there will be overlap between these two \ion{Na}{i} excitation frequency distributions due to the aforementioned Doppler broadening.
+Fortunately, the presence of these $3\,$D$_{3/2}$ excitations in addition to the intended $3\,$D$_{5/2}$ excitations will not affect the 1:1 ratio of yellow~(589/590~nm) photons to near-infrared~(819/820~nm) photons from the resulting LPRS, since both the $3\,$D$_{3/2}$ and $3\,$D$_{5/2}$ excitations will produce mandated cascades of photons of those two wavelength ranges (the former as shown in Fig.~\href{https://arxiv.org/pdf/2001.10958.pdf#fig1}{1(c)} in~\citetalias{Alb20a}, and the latter as shown in Fig.~\ref{fig:LPRSPrimeDiagram} above in this paper).
+These $3\,$D$_{3/2}$ excitations will be a small subset of the sodium atoms within the column described by equation~(\ref{Eq:STIRAPGlobalAdiabaticCond}), rather than being within an additional region in excess to it, and thus it is only necessary to consider the total number of sodium atoms in the region described by equation~(\ref{Eq:STIRAPGlobalAdiabaticCond}), rather than any additional conditions for $3\,$D$_{3/2}$ excitations.